Stochastic homogenization of dynamical discrete optimal transport: Introduction

 In the literature, the random field is often assumed to be stationary (its statistical properties do not change over space) and ergodic (spatial averages converge to ensemble averages) in order to use ergodic theorems, which originated with Birkhoff \cite{birkhoff1931proof}, and remains an extremely active research field, see e.g. \cite{armstrong2018stochastic,armstrong2016quantitative,berlyand2017two,gloria2015quantification} and references therein.

-In the variational setting and specifically in this article, homogenization results can be expressed in terms of $\Gamma$-convergence \cite{braides2002gamma, dal2012introduction}.
+In the variational setting and specifically in this article, homogenization results can be expressed in terms of $\Gamma$-convergence.
 The $\Gamma$-limit of a sequence of functionals is the largest asymptotic lower bound.
+This notion was introduced by De Giorgi \cite{de1975tipo} as the natural type of convergence for minimization problems.
+We refer to \cite{braides2002gamma,dal2012introduction} for detailed introductions to $\Gamma$-convergence.

-To this end, we employ Kingman's subadditive ergodic theorem \cite{kingman1968ergodic}.
+In order to show $\Gamma$-convergence, we employ Kingman's subadditive ergodic theorem \cite{kingman1968ergodic}.
 The first application by Dal Maso and Modica \cite{dal1986nonlinear} characterizes the homogeneous limit functional of stationary random integral functionals

 where $f_\omega: \R^n\times \R^n\to \R$ is convex in $\nabla u$ with $p$-growth, $1<p<\infty$.

 This result was recently expanded to the nonconvex $p=1$ case by Cagnetti et al. in \cite{cagnetti2022global}, yielding a limit functional which is finite exactly for functions of bounded variation.